 Not to forget the Shaggers, Charlie Womble & Jackie McGee and Sam & Lisa West.
 They have made a huge impact on the community and have left a lasting legacy in the way that we dance West Coast Swing today.

 Last 15 years

 Has seen an explosion of WCS dancing all over the world.
 With technology and affordable air travel bringing us closer together events like Swing Diego and Boogie by the Bay have helped to showcase the top WCS dancers to a much wider audience which has inspired so many new people to get involved with WCS.

 It is now the fastest growing partner dance and only Salsa has a larger following of participants.

 Music has been such a big a part of what has made WCS more accessible to more people.
 You can dance WCS to any 4/4 timing, that doesn't always mean its a good song to dance to but it means that everyone can find something they like in the vast variety of songs that WCS DJ play.

-And it goes without saying that its modern day dance heroes have been huge in transferring the ideas of WCS on a global scale.
+And it goes without saying that its modern day dance heroes have played a huge role in transferring the ideas of WCS on a global scale.
 Couples such as Jordan Frisbee & Tatiana Mollmann, Kyle Redd & Sarah-Vann Drake are most peoples inspiration for getting into WCS.